Ruby Gentry

-Ruby Gentry is a 1952 film directed by King Vidor, and starring Jennifer Jones, Charlton Heston, and Karl Malden.
-In February 2020, the film was shown at the 70th Berlin International Film Festival, as part of a retrospective dedicated to King Vidor's career.
+Ruby Gentry is a 1952 American southern Gothic film noir directed by King Vidor, and starring Jennifer Jones, Charlton Heston, and Karl Malden.
+Set in the backwoods of North Carolina, the film follows a poor woman who marries a man for his wealth, leading to tragic events.

+Twentieth Century-Fox premiered Ruby Gentry in Salt Lake City on December 19, 1952, with releases expanding to numerous cities through 1953.
+The film grossed $1.75 million at the United States box office.

-In 1960, the movie and the title character were the inspiration for Roberta Lee Streeter to sing under the name Bobbie Gentry.
+In 1960, the film and its title character served the inspiration for Roberta Lee Streeter to sing under the name Bobbie Gentry.

 Plot

 Ruby Corey, a poor backwoods girl living in the small North Carolina town of Braddock, is still in love with Boake Tackman.
 During high school, Ruby had rebuffed his aggressive advances, and was taken in for a couple of years by a kind wealthy businessman and his wife, who protected her and taught her the skills a lady would need.
 She moved back home when her father needed her help.
 Boake's family used to be wealthy, but after generations of profligacy all he has left is the land he drained and farmed.
 He starts a relationship with her but plans to marry a local woman with a rich family.
 When she hears the news, Ruby marries her widowed, former benefactor, Mr. Jim Gentry, despite not loving him.

 Her background keeps her from being accepted by most of Jim's peers, most of whom decline to attend their after-wedding party.
 While at another party, Jim gets into a fistfight with Boake after witnessing him dancing with Ruby.
 Jim calls Ruby a tramp who looks like a lady but doesn't behave like one.
 She leaves in tears, and later that night, he apologizes.
 The next day Jim and Ruby go sailing, where he tells her he "doesn't mind being second best" and she admits she really does love him.
 A loose rope results in Jim being knocked overboard by the boom, leaving Ruby widowed and distraught.